TheRobBrennan/demo-google-cloud-platform-kubernetes/README.md

 This tutorial was heavily inspired by the work covered in [Google Cloud Platform I: Deploy a Docker App To Google Container Engine with Kubernetes](https://scotch.io/tutorials/google-cloud-platform-i-deploy-a-docker-app-to-google-container-engine-with-kubernetes) - and for the sake of completeness some material has been incorporated into this guide.

+## CHEAT SHEET
+If you have not set up this project on your development machine, please continue with section `Part 1 - Initial setup`

+If you have already set up this environment on your development machine - and you are wanting to deploy a new release of the app - all you will need to do is:

+// Build the new version of the app (example project id is `symmetric-rune-202220`) and give it a tag (0.1.1 in this example)

+    $ docker build -f ./containers/web/Dockerfile -t gcr.io/symmetric-rune-202220/web:0.1.1 ./containers/web

+// Push the new Docker image to the Google Cloud Platform Container Registry

+    $ gcloud docker -- push gcr.io/symmetric-rune-202220/web:0.1.1

+// In one terminal window, open a proxy to our Kubernetes cluster
+$ kubectl proxy

+// In a second terminal window, start a rolling update so the `demogcp-web` deployment will use the new image

+    $ kubectl set image deployment/demogcp-web demogcp-web=gcr.io/symmetric-rune-202220/web:0.1.1

+// Confirm the deployment is a success by watching pods and deployment process

+    $ kubectl get pods -w
+    $ kubectl get deployments -w

 # Part 1 - Initial setup
 ## Command line
 ### Docker